Welcome to the Rotary Club of Westerly

 Meetings will be in person but spaced appropriately

-3 June: Board meeting at 4:30
+3 Mar: Board Meeting 4:30

 Steve, John and Bob leading us in The Rotary Welcome Song written by Rotarian Ed Smalley

 Club Home - We are meeting at The Frank Olean Center next to Rotary Park, Monday, 5:30pm.
-Gina & Stephanie will send the sandwich/salad menu on or about Wednesday for the next Monday meeting; respond to them at gbrancato@navigantcu.org and snorthup@navigantcu.org by Saturday Noon.
+Gina & Angie will send the sandwich/salad menu on or about Wednesday for the next Monday meeting; respond to them at gbrancato@navigantcu.org and aswain@navigantcu.org by Sunday Noon.
 If you don't receive a reply from within 24 hours, please contact them again.
 Please respond whether ordering or not as it will help us to know how many will be attending meeting.

 Covid Aid Goes On....